kedarvyas/Drum-Kit-JS/README.md

 # My JavaScript Drum Kit

 A mini-project where I implemented a few functions using JavaScript (alongside HTML and CSS for webpage styling) to create a simple drumkit.
-Please feel free to check it out below!
+Feel free to check it out below!

 ## Live Demo
 Preview: https://kedarvyas.github.io/Drum-Kit-JS/